Turning passive job tracking into an active search strategy

 SOLUTION

-Designing for how people actually job search
+Designing for today's job search

 Volume Applying